-Average cost for beer wine and champagne, as of 2019, seems to be around $700 for 50 people; $900-1200 for 100 people, etc. If you speak with our Event Manager, she can help you to determine if you are over purchasing or not.
+Average cost for beer, wine and champagne, as of 2022, seems to be around $15 to $17 per person.
+If you add liquor to this, it seems to be around $25 to $32 per person.
+If you speak with our Event Manager, she can help you to determine if you are over purchasing or not.

 Other than alcohol what are other services we will need to have a complete wedding?

 Your invitations, bridal attire, honeymoon, guest table favors, gifts for your bridal party, and any photos or memorabilia you’d like to bring to the venue.
 Sometimes couples add appetizers for cocktail hour and more personal flowers if they have a larger wedding party.
 You can certainly do more, but with our packages you are as close to complete as can likely be found.

 Do you have a fire pit or fire bowls?